Little Ray was tired of lazing in pools,

 A Harris Poll showed 36% of Americans believe in UFOs.
 Rays do somersaults, flips, rolls, spins, twists and turns.
 While governments look for UFOs, fish take flight.
-Real flying shows lend new perspectives to goals.
+Their flying shows lend fresh perspectives to goals.

 Little Ray plans to fly like a bird.
-With wing-like fins, he hurls himself out of the water.
-He finds lucky breaks and learns to fall with style.
-He makes false starts, but builds confidence to face fears.
+With wing-like fins, he repeatedly hurls himself from the water.
+Determination, practice and a support structure help him build confidence to overcome fears and false starts.

 Flying rays are “fish out of water”.
-They cannot breathe.
 They need water for oxygen intake through gills and spiracles.
 Lungfish have lungs and gills.
 They burrow during droughts.
-They don't use lungs to fly.
+They don't use their lungs to take to the air.

 The best fliers are warm-blooded.
 Cold-blooded Ray gets warm-blooded help from above and encouragement from shore.
 The Texas Parks and Wildlife Department discusses Warm and Cold-Blooded Animals.

 Air has less drag than water.
 Fish take flight in search of food or to escape predators.
 Noise, temperature, chemistry, muddiness, filth or stench may bother them.
 They fly for fun, to express themselves or to show off.

 Fish soar from oceans, lakes, rivers, ponds, fountains, bowls and tanks.
 They smack into people and things.
 In FAOJ a boy dies from a crash landing rather than from Stingray Envenomation of the Foot: a Case Report.

 Fish do not flap their fins to fly.
 Fish push off, reach the height of momentum and start falling.
 Gravity makes it hard to stay airborne.
-Their musculature provides undulating swimming power to thrust through water.
+Fish musculature is designed for undulating thrust to power them through water.

 Wing flapping provides lift for birds and bats.
 An abstract cited by the NCBI explains Muscle Function in Avian Flight: Achieving Power and Control.
 Flight upstroke, speed and hovering are strenuous.

-Sun may aid navigation.
+Sun aids the air navigation of fish.
 Fish and bats also have an electric guidance sense.
 Electric fields are on land and in water.
-Some fish make electricity.
+Some fish produce electricity.
 Others sense it.
 Birds orient with the Earth's magnetic field.